Ad Automation is a trending topic, especially in the world of eCommerce.

 Another great way you could decrease cart abandonment is by sending automated SMS messages.
 On average, SMS campaigns earned a 14.2% CTR and an ROI of 27x in 2020.
-Now, not all of your customers are going to register with their phone number at the beginning of the checkout process, but a good chunk of them should.
+Now, not all of your online shoppers are going to register with their phone number at the beginning of the checkout process, but a good chunk of them should.

 You could use a tool like SMSBump to set up an automatic cart abandonment flow via text messages.